-The following table indicates, for each of the Company's directors, a summary of the value of the option-based and share-based awards vested in accordance with their terms for the Company's financial year ending December 31, 2023.
+The following table indicates, for each of the Company's directors, a summary of the value of the option-based and share-based awards vested in accordance with their terms for the Company's financial year ending December 31, 2024.

 Name Option-Based Awards - Value Vested During the Year Share-Based Awards - Value Vested During the Year (1) Non-Equity Incentive Plan Compensation - Value Earned During the Year

-Jamie Mendola
+Jamie Mendola (2) - - -

 Humble Lukanga - - -

-Jocelyn Rosenwald
+Jocelyn Rosenwald - -

-George Raveling
+George Raveling -

-Yelena Katchko (3) - - -
+Yelena Katchko -

-John Perez (4) -
+John Perez (3) -

-Hector De La Torre (5) -
+Hector De La Torre (4) -

-Bob Hoban (6)
+John Nichols Jr. (5)

-- (1) Value of vested share-based awards calculated based on the closing share price on the dates of vesting; if share-based awards vested in 2023 but not on a trading day, value of vested share-based awards calculated based on closing share price on the last trading day prior to the date of vesting. - (3) Ms. Katchko was appointed Director on November 7, 2023. - (4) Mr. Perez was appointed Director on October 31, 2023 and resigned as Director on February 8, 2024. - (5) Mr. De La Torre resigned as Director on July 13, 2023. - (6) Mr. Hoban resigned as Director on October 31, 2023.
+- (1) Value of vested share-based awards calculated based on the closing share price on the dates of vesting; if share-based awards vested in 2024 but not on a trading day, value of vested share-based awards calculated based on closing share price on the last trading day prior to the date of vesting. - (2) Mr. Mendola resigned as a director of the Board on June 6, 2024. - (3) Mr. Perez resigned as a director of the Board on February 8, 2024. - (4) Mr. De La Torre was appointed as a director of the Board on July 15, 2024. - (5) Mr. Nichols was appointed as a director of the Board on May 20, 2024.